yh1008/speech-to-text/codeswitch/README.md

 ### <a name="acoustic-prep"></a> Acoustic Data
 make sure to execute `. ./path.sh` before running any command to set the Kaldi environmental variable

-Upon recreating utterance id based on start and end time from each recording, we end up with 54594 utterances:
+Upon recreating utterance id based on start and end time from each recording, we end up with 54594 (46578 based on filtered transcript) utterances:
-1. there are 50457 utterances in train set
+1. there are 50457 (43186 based on filtered transcript) utterances in train set
-2. there are 4137 utterances in test set
+2. there are 4137 (3392 based on filtered transcript) utterances in test set

-In real feature extraction:
+In real feature extraction: (the following stats is depreciated, the `tri2` and `tri22` are in fact created using `43186` in `train` and `3392` utterances in `test`)
 1. calling fix_data_dir.sh: kept 49897 utterances out of 50457 (speaker NC50XFB was filtered out cause its gender is unknown)
 2. fix_data_dir.sh: kept all 4137 utterances.